✨ Why Here, For You, Now

 🧭 Essentials

-- Best time to visit: April to June or September to November
+- Best time: April to June or September to November

-- Entry: Visa-free for many nationalities up to 90 days
+- Visa: Visa-free for many nationalities up to 90 days

-- Culture tip: Respect the sacred.
+- Cultural cues: Respect the sacred.
 The weird here is old, not kitsch.

-- Daily rhythm: Blue alley strolls, mountain tea cafés, light hiking, mystic markets
+- Typical day: Blue alley strolls, mountain tea cafés, light hiking, mystic markets

 The town isn't famous for doing things.
 It's famous for feeling different.
 Let the blue seep into your bones.
 Let time dissolve.
 In Chefchaouen, the experiment is simply to exist in slow surrealism—and watch what it does to your mind.